clach04/pebble_watchface_framework/README.md

 Working, ready to build Bare-Bones watch face for Pebble (OG/Classic, Time, Round, and Pebble 2) Aplite, Basalt, Chalk, and Diorite.
 With configuration and settings support via [Clay](https://github.com/clach04/pebble-clay/tree/clach04_emulator_url_index).

-Requires Pebble SDK of some kind (current code and WAF script is for SDK 4.5).
+Requires Pebble SDK of some kind current code and WAF script is for SDK 4.5, works with 4.3 (use `pebble sdk list ` to confirm version).
 Original instructions are for CloudPebble.

 For non-developers, check out https://github.com/HarrisonAllen/pebble-watchface-generator (started 2025).